TEAMMATES/teammates/devdocs/godmode.md

 ##How does GodMode work?

-The essential idea is to reverse the process of testing, whereby the actual source of the webpage during the test is used to overwrite the *expected* source for the test, as opposed to the usual way of using the *expected* source as the reference and checking the actual source of the webpage.
-In actual implementation we check if the test already passes and only if it fails do we update the *expected* source.
-Thus running GodMode on passing tests poses no danger.
+The essential idea is to reverse the process of testing.
+We use the _actual_ source of the webpage to overwrite the _expected_ source in the test.
+To remove redundancy, even if GodMode is enabled this overwriting procedure only happens when a test fails during the test run.
+Finally before the changes are committed, a *manual* (by the developer) verification to ensure only the intended changes have occured is mandatory.

 ##How do we use GodMode?